Do you have young kids at home, but you also want to give them a furry friend? Try bringing home a small dog!

 5. Shih Tzu

-This happy, affectionate doggo loves to cuddle.
+Shih Tzus are happy, affectionate doggos that love to cuddle.
 They’re adaptable to any living situation, are friendly, playful with kids, and energetic.

 They’ll also keep an eye on your kids, making an excellent watchdog.